surniaulula/wpsso-wp-sitemaps/readme.txt

 Select the post types and taxonomies added to the WordPress sitemaps XML.

-Enhances the WordPress sitemaps XML with article modification times, alternate language URLs, and optional Schema images for Google rich results.
+Enhance the WordPress sitemaps XML with article modification times, alternate language URLs, and Schema images for Google rich results.

-Includes missing post type archive pages in the WordPress sitemaps (like the WooCommerce shop page and The Events Calendar events page).
+Include missing post type archive pages in the WordPress sitemaps (like the WooCommerce shop page and The Events Calendar events page).

-Includes [localized pages for Google](https://developers.google.com/search/docs/advanced/crawling/localized-versions#sitemap) (ie. alternate language URLs) from PolyLang and WMPL.
+Include [localized pages for Google](https://developers.google.com/search/docs/advanced/crawling/localized-versions#sitemap) (ie. alternate language URLs) from PolyLang and WMPL.

-Automatically exclude "No Index" and redirected posts, pages, custom post types, taxonomies (categories, tags, etc.), and user profiles pages.
+Exclude "No Index" and redirected posts, pages, custom post types, taxonomies (categories, tags, etc.), and user profiles pages.

 <!-- /about -->